 JetPort Park & Ride Center

 This is another great budget-friendly parking option for Miami cruise travelers.
-They charge $13.99 per night and provide complimentary round-trip shuttle service for up to 4 people ($5 extra for each additional person).
+Rates start at $9.99 per night and provide complimentary round-trip shuttle service for up to 4 people ($5 extra for each additional person).

 JetPort is a secured parking lot with 24/7 surveillance so your car will always be safe.
 The shuttle runs from 8am to 3pm taking passengers to and from the cruise terminal.